webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - avoid rogue VMs(abandoned, non-patched, non-secure).
 - **Security: Defense in Depth**
   - micro segmentation designed to slow attack penetration. each segment is protected.
+- **Security: DDOS**
+  - distributed denial of service attack. every Azure region has DDOS prevention services.
+  - **Basic**:
+    - Automatically enabled as part of the Azure platform.
+    - Always-on traffic monitoring and real-time mitigation of common network-level
+    - Used by Microsoft's online services use.
+  - **Standard**:
+    - Tuned specifically to Microsoft Azure Virtual Network resources
+    - Requires no application changes.
+    - Dedicated traffic monitoring and machine learning algorithms.
+    - Policies are applied to public IP addresses associated with resources deployed in virtual networks
+      - e.g. Azure Load Balancer and Application Gateway.
+    - Mitigates:
+      - **Volumetric attacks**: The attackers goal is to flood the network layer with a substantial amount of seemingly legitimate traffic.
+      - **Protocol attacks**: Render a target inaccessible, by exploiting a weakness in the layer 3 and layer 4 protocol stack.
+      - **Resource (application) layer attacks**: Target web application packets to disrupt the transmission of data between hosts.
 - **Security: Incident Response Stages**
   - detect: notified threat was detected.
   - assess: look into suspicious activity.